 Conclude’s proposal blueprint lets you have focused and structured discussions right in Slack, where you discuss and evaluate each idea separately.
 You can also set a deadline to create more urgency.

 Example: Your own workflows (BYOW)

-You can use the same powerful yet simple tools to create your own custom workflows.
+You can use the same powerful yet simple tools to create your own custom apps that implement even advanced workflows.
 Do you have a workflow that seems hard to implement with Conclude?
 Contact us!
 We’re here to help.